 The two-day course will provide an opportunity for you to increase your oral and written briefing skills in a safe environment and learn the keys to preparing and delivering presentations to public sector decision-makers.
 It will cover the real-world preferences of senior officials and Ministers, the most common questions they ask and advanced techniques for briefing them effectively.
 The course is highly interactive and practical.
 It will enable you to experiment with various real-world scenarios such as the elevator briefing, the five-minute briefing on a complex file, the PowerPoint presentation to a committee and the briefing in a Minister’s office.
 You will get feedback from peers and one-on-one coaching from the instructor, and come away with new skills you can apply with confidence on return to the job.

 Fee: $950 + tax

-This series of two one-day seminars provide a high-level overview of techniques, concepts and challenges related to gathering, analysing and using information for decision-making.
+This series of two one-day seminars provides a high-level overview of techniques, concepts, and challenges related to gathering, analyzing and using information for decision-making.
 We focus on key sources of program-related information found in most public-sector organizations: performance measurement and program evaluation.
 Each one of the two one-day modules can be taken separately.

 Module A: Performance Measurement

 Through presentations, interactive sessions, and drawing heavily on actual examples, this two-day course provides non-IT executives with practical, experience-based insight into IT projects related to government program delivery.
 The program draws heavily on actual experience with some of the most difficult public-sector IT projects to provide a thorough understanding of IT projects, with a particular focus on the role of the business or sponsor executive throughout the project.
 The course aims to provide useful perspective and practical suggestions that a program executive involved in an IT project could immediately apply.